 FRANCES de VERE (1517-June 30, 1577)

 Frances de Vere was the daughter of John de Vere, 15th earl of Oxford (1490-March 21,1540) and Elizabeth Trussell (1496-c.1527).
 She had no fortune, but in April 1532, she married Henry Howard, earl of Surrey (1517-x.January 19,1547).
 They lived apart until 1535 because of their youth.
 Alison Weir in Henry VIII: The King and his Court, states that Anne Boleyn arranged the match over the objections of the duchess of Norfolk and that Frances was at court as one of Anne’s ladies from 1533.
 She was also at court when Catherine Howard was queen, but not, apparently, afterward.
 Catherine gave her a brooch set with tiny diamonds and rubies.
 According to one of her grandsons’ biographers, Frances, in common with her more famous husband, wrote poetry.
 Her children were clever and well educated, although Frances did not have charge of their education.
 They were Jane (1537?-1593), Thomas (March 10, 1538-June 2,1572), Catherine (1539?-April 7,1596), Henry (February 1540-1614), and Margaret (January 1543-March 17,1592).
 Frances miscarried in 1547, the year her husband was executed for treason.
 She was ill for some time afterward.
-Robert Hutchinson in House of Treason gives a different account, stating that Frances gave birth to her daughter Jane three weeks after Surrey was executed.
-He names Catherine as the eldest daughter.
+Robert Hutchinson in House of Treason says Frances gave birth to her daughter Jane three weeks after Surrey was executed and Catherine was the eldest daughter.
 W. A. Sessions in Henry Howard The Poet Earl of Surrey gives the birth order as Thomas (March 12, 1536), Henry (February 25, 1538), Jane, Catherine, and Margaret (1547).
-By 1553, Frances had married Thomas Steyning (d. c.
+By 1553, Frances married Thomas Steyning (d. c.
 1582).
+Their two children were Henry and Mary (d.1596).
 They lived at the manor of Earl Sohamnear Framlingham Castle, returned to her from her first husband’s estate by Edward VI.
 She was granted nine manors by the duke of Norfolk, her father-in-law, after his restoration in 1553.
 They were worth £353/year.
 In July 1554, Frances represented Queen Mary at the christening of the French ambassador’s son and in December 1557 she was chief mourner at the funeral of her sister-in-law, Mary Howard.
 She was also chief mourner for her daughter-in-law, Margaret Audley, on January 17, 1563.
 In 1576, she received a valuable lease from Philip Howard, earl of Arundel, her grandson.
-Frances had two children by her second husband, Henry and Mary (d.1596).
 She died at Earl Soham.
 Portrait: sketch by Hans Holbein, 1535.

 KATHERINE de VERE (c.1541-January 17, 1600)